 These supply caddies are for our interactive notebook supplies.

-Everyday when students enter the classroom, they will pick up a supply caddy for their table and one of these communicator pockets.
+Everyday when students enter the classroom, they will pick up a supply caddy for their table and one of these dry erase pockets.
 I really believe in the power of doing math with a dry erase marker.
 I think students are more engaged and more likely to take risks that they wouldn’t take with pencil and paper.

 One of my favorite things – My Pi Filing Cabinet.
 My mom bought this for me at a church garage sale.
 The top was scratched up, so my dad offered to paint it for me.
 After my mom and sister found some brass number stencils, the idea of painting pi on my filing cabinet was born.